On the statistical inconsistency of Maximum Parsimony for $k$-tuple-site data: Results

 \section{Results}

-We now analyze whether Maximum Parsimony is statistically inconsistent on $k$-tuple-site data.
-Here, we consider $2$-tuple-site data for alphabets with two and four elements.
+We now analyze whether MP is statistically inconsistent on $k$-tuple-site data.
+First, we consider $2$-tuple-site data for alphabets with two and four elements.
 Afterwards, we also consider $3$-tuple-site data for these two types of alphabets.